Trim/qtmoko-ics2qtcal/README.txt

 - sync4ics2openmoko.sh -u 'myuser' -p 'mypassword' -s https://myserver/mypath/ myfile1 myfile2 myfile3
 - sync4ics2openmoko.sh -u 'myuser' -p 'mypassword' -s https://myserver/ mypath1/myfile1 mypath1/myfile2 anotherpath/myfile3

-Usage on a standard computer (tested on Ubuntu 10.04) : same steps, except that you need to use remotesync4ics2openmoko.sh instead
+Usage on a standard computer (tested on Ubuntu 10.04 and 12.04) : same steps, except that you need to use remotesync4ics2openmoko.sh instead

 ics2qtcal.pl is where the hard job is done.
 This script has several options and you can use it alone sync4ics2openmoko.sh and remotesync4ics2openmoko.sh automate the operations described above.
 They are targeted on my own usage, but you can modify them if you wish.